 Advertisements

-Succulents are difficult to kill, making them great for those of us with thumbs that are not exactly green, but that does not make them immortal.
+Succulents are hard to kill, making them great for those of us with thumbs that are not exactly green, but that does not make them immortal.
 Even if you water them properly and give them the right fertilizer and light, they can still develop pests.
 These harmful invaders range from mealybugs to spider mites to aphids, gnats, etc.

 If you see white fuzz or tiny bugs on your succulents, it may be time to invest in pest control.
 Here are just some things you should generally be doing to keep pests away from your succulents: